Anderson Varejão: Golden State Warriors (2016–2017)

 On February 22, 2016, Varejão signed with the Golden State Warriors.
 He made his Warriors debut two days later and played averaged 2.6 points, 2.3 rebounds, 0.7 assists, and 0.2 steals in 8.5 minutes per game over 22 games and no starts to finish the regular season.
 The 2015–16 Warriors won an NBA-record 73 games to eclipse the 72 wins set by the 1995–96 Chicago Bulls.
-They also reached the 2016 NBA Finals after overcoming a 3–1 deficit in the Western Conference Finals when they defeated the Oklahoma City Thunder in seven games.
+They also reached the 2016 NBA Finals after overcoming a 3–1 deficit in the Western Conference Finals after defeating the Oklahoma City Thunder in seven games.
 During the NBA Finals, the Warriors faced Varejão's former team, the Cleveland Cavaliers.
 According to the Elias Sports Bureau, Varejão became the first player in NBA history to play for both NBA Finals teams in the same season.
 The Warriors lost to the Cavaliers in seven games despite a 3–1 lead.
 Varejão was offered a championship ring, but he declined as he played for the opposition.

 In July 2016, Varejão re-signed with the Warriors on a one-year deal.
 On February 3, 2017, he was waived after playing in 6.6 minutes per game and averaging 1.3 points, 1.9 rebounds, 0.7 assists, and 0.2 steals in 14 games and one start.
 The Warriors went on to win the NBA Finals in 2017, and Varejão was offered a championship ring as a result, which he accepted.